0xAX/linux-insides/SyncPrim/sync-1.md

 }
 ```

-The `__acquire` here is just [sparse](https://en.wikipedia.org/wiki/Sparse) related macro and we are not interesting in it in this moment.
-Location of the definition of the `arch_spin_lock` function depends on two things: the first is architecture of system and the second do we use `queued spinlocks` or not.
+The `__acquire` here is just [sparse](https://en.wikipedia.org/wiki/Sparse) related macro and we are not interested in it in this moment.
+Location of the definition of the `arch_spin_lock` function depends on two things: the first is the architecture of the system and the second do we use `queued spinlocks` or not.
 In our case we consider only `x86_64` architecture, so the definition of the `arch_spin_lock` is represented as the macro from the [include/asm-generic/qspinlock.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/include/asm-generic/qspinlocks.h) header file:

 ```C
 #define arch_spin_lock(l)               queued_spin_lock(l)
 ```

 if we are using `queued spinlocks`.
 Or in other case, the `arch_spin_lock` function is defined in the [arch/x86/include/asm/spinlock.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/spinlock.h) header file.
 Now we will consider only `normal spinlock` and information related to `queued spinlocks` we will see later.
-Let's look again on the definition of the `arch_spinlock` structure, to understand implementation of the `arch_spin_lock` function:
+Let's look again on the definition of the `arch_spinlock` structure, to understand the implementation of the `arch_spin_lock` function:

 ```C
 typedef struct arch_spinlock {